Drawing Tablets on KDE Plasma Wayland

 Upcoming Features

 These features are in our immediate plans or are already being worked on, and should be released within the year.
-These are sorted in no particular order.- Support for relative mode
+These are sorted in no particular order.- Support for relative mode (planned for 6.3)

 Features in 6.3